iknite/about.me/README.md

 ##### Oct 2018 - Never

 # A little More About me
-I'm kind of a nerd in everything I put my mind into, like music.
+I'm kind of a nerd in everything I put my mind to, like music.
 I have a small studio (if small are 5000+ vinyl and 10+ music gadgets & instruments).
 Even on Crossfit I love to read about technique details, I can't help myself.
 I suppose that's how my brain is rigged.
 - I'll always make time for a specialty coffee, old-school sci-fi, and category theory.